Elpu7/limeclicker/README.md

-Lime Clicker was my first Unity game project Features
+Lime Clicker was my first Unity game project

 Description:
 Lime Clicker is an incremental clicker game where your goal is to collect as many limes as possible, aiming for the ultimate milestone: "Infinity" Limes.